 Make no mistake.
 Oil begins to degrade from exposure to oxygen after it's been pressed the same way juice does.

 The same goes for flour overtime.

-The seed's shell keeps its nutrients perfectly in tack until you crack it open.
+As long as the seed's shell is in tack this isn't a concern, since it keeps its nutrients protected until you crack it open.

 (Healthy Fat Chart - click to save or print out)